MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 The tomogram1.coords file requires the 3D coordinates per tomogram of your particle positions.
 The files from :file:`COORDS_TRACED` (those without the _fid postfix) can be used directly at this point.

-In order to incorporate priors into the star file using this strategy, the filament ID needs to be extracted from the *_fid.coords file and added to the :file:`particles.star` output from the extraction job in RELION.
-The following command adds this information to your RELION-generated:file:`particle.star` file:
+In order to incorporate priors from the filament data into the star file using this strategy, this information needs to be extracted from the *_fid.coords file and added to the :file:`particles.star` output from the extraction job in RELION.
+The following command adds this information to your RELION-generated :file:`particle.star` file:

 .. prompt:: bash $